 The Family Jyotishi: Role, Training, and Trust

 In some communities, particularly Newar communities in the Kathmandu Valley, the role of the astrological specialist may be shared between a jyotishi (who reads the chart) and a guruju (a Tantric priest who performs the accompanying rituals).
-The two functions are not always separated, but when they are, the jyotishi and the guruju work in close coordination — the jyotishi identifies the auspicious time, the guruju carries out the rites within that window.
+The two functions are not always separated, but when they are, the jyotishi and the guruju work in close coordination: the jyotishi identifies the auspicious time, and the guruju carries out the rites within that window.

-The fee structure is traditionally flexible — often a gift rather than a fixed charge, though professional jyotishis in urban areas increasingly set rates.
+The fee structure is traditionally flexible, often a gift rather than a fixed charge, though professional jyotishis in urban areas increasingly set rates.
 The relationship is understood as more than commercial, and for many families the gurujyu is treated with a deference approaching that of a senior family member.

 How a Janma Kundali Is Made in Nepal